 As discussed earlier, there are a number of limitations in doing a small clinical trial with a complex disease so how do we interpret these set of results?

-Our result show a very poor response to the BioWorma in goat feed and I would be very cautious in recommending BioWorma on its own for integrated worm management on a small holding.
+Our results show a very poor response to the BioWorma in goat feed and I would be very cautious in recommending BioWorma on its own for integrated worm management on a small holding.
 The results certainly have limitations as previously discussed but we have not shown any positive benefits in this small scale trial.

 References